intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 Going forward, new standards work in the IETF needs to focus on addressing this gap by providing better alternatives and mechanisms for building functions that require some collaboration between endpoints and path elements.

-Note that not all current or possible functions can be achieved while satisfying today's stringent requirements, such as those on user privacy.
-In such cases, it is incumbent upon us to not ignore the use case, but instead to define a high bar for consent and trust, even if it may imply a limited applicability for a function, or even the inability to provide such functions in some cases.
+Some types of information shared between endpoints and path elements have inherent privacy concerns.
+Careful scrutiny and a high bar of consent and trust needs to be applied.

 ## Intentional Distribution